A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 Once you have this level of detail, you can then drill down and identify the specific activities that did not reach your targets.

 This information gives you a completely different level of bargaining when you go into your budget discussions with Finance or activity discussions with Sales.
 You will be armed with all the ammunition you need in order to drive your agenda.
 Just remember to be clear on why you are going, ensure every event is measurable, establish goals and ROI estimates before the event, focus on the decisions that improve ROI, and have a post-event follow-up strategy in place.
-The result will be a budget well spent and a marketing department not overstretched.
+The result will be a budget well spent, a marketing department not overstretched, and your company flush with the benefits of tried-and-tested, solid event marketing.

 Register now for Webinar World Stockholm and learn how you can get more out of your events — both physical and digital.
 For more details on how to run a successful event campaign, download Marketo’s Definitive Guide to Event Marketing.